Służewiec: Village and suburb

 The ruins of the Fort VIIA "Służewiec", built in 1886.

 Służewiec was settled alongside the Sadurka stream.
 Its oldest known records in documentation come from 1378, when, it was listed as one of 17 villages of the agricultural estate of Służew.
 At the time, it was a small farming community attached to the nearby village of Służew, with a farmland area of 9 voloks (1.616 km^{2}), making it the largest on the list.
 In 1411, Służewiec was granted the Kulm law privileges by duke Janusz I the Old, ruler of the Duchy of Warsaw.
 By 1580, it was inhabited by the petty nobility.
 In 1678, Służewiec and Służewo were bought by Stanisław Herakliusz Lubomirski becoming part of his landed property.

+On 13 January 1867, Służewiec became part of the rural municipality of Wilanów, established as part of the administrative reform in the Kingdom of Poland.

 In 1886, the Fort VIIA "Służewiec" was built near the village, as part of the series of fortifications of the Warsaw Fortress, constructed around the city by the Imperial Russian Army.
 The objective of the fort had been the protection of the nearby road leading to the town of Puławy, now forming Puławska Street.
 It was decided to be decommissioned in 1909 and partially demolished in 1913.
 Currently, the building is located within the City Information System area of Służew.

 In 1903, the Służewiec narrow-gauge railway station, operated by the Grójec Commuter Railway, was opened, as part of the line between stations of Warszawa Mokotów and Nowe Miasto nad Pilicą.
 It operated until 31 July 1971, and was located to the south-east of Służewiec, near the current intersection of Puławska, and Dolina Służewiecka Streets, within the modern boundaries of North Ursynów.

 Between the 1920s and 1930s, the course of the Sadurka stream, which flowed through Służewiec, was artificially altered to bypass the area.

+On 27 September 1938, Służew and Służewiec were incorporated into the city of Warsaw, becoming part of the Mokotów district.

 The Służewiec Racecourse, opened in 1939.